From Attic to Restore: How Wildlife Damage Repair Really Works in Michigan

 Our Licensed Wildlife Control Partnerships

-Titus Restoration works closely with Licensed Wildlife Control Operators (WCOs) throughout Michigan.
+Titus Contracting works closely with Licensed Wildlife Control Operators (WCOs) throughout Michigan.
 These professionals are trained to:

 • Handle species-specific behavior and biology